marcel-dempers/docker-development-youtube-series/kubernetes/secrets/sealed-secrets/README.md

 ## Create a kubernetes cluster

-In this guide we we''ll need a Kubernetes cluster for testing.
+In this guide we we'll need a Kubernetes cluster for testing.
 Let's create one using [kind](https://kind.sigs.k8s.io/) </br>

 ```
 kind create cluster --name sealedsecrets --image kindest/node:v1.23.5